Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: Bounding variance of brickwork random circuits

-\begin{proof}[Proof of Lemma~\ref{lem:shallow-variance}] Recall that our goal is to show a bound on the variance of $Tr(OU\rho U^\dag)$ where $U$ is a brickwork random quantum circuit.
-First, we must show that in the depth range of Lemma~\ref{lem:shallow-variance},
+\end{lemma} We can now prove Lemma~\ref{lem:shallow-variance}. \begin{proof}[Proof of Lemma~\ref{lem:shallow-variance}] Recall that our goal is to show a bound on the variance of $\Tr(OU\rho U^\dag)$ where $U$ is a brickwork random quantum circuit.
+To this end, we bound the second moment using Lemma~\ref{lem:brqc-moment-haar}.

-To do this, we will look at the technique used in~\cite{nietner2023average, hunter2019unitary,barak2020spoofing}.
-The proof technique starts by representing the second-order moment in the form of a tensor network diagram, mapping the diagram to a statistical mechanics model, and then counting domain walls over this model.
-While we refer to~\cite{hunter2019unitary, barak2020spoofing} for the diagrams and the detailed mapping, we will follow along the argument of~\cite{barak2020spoofing}, where they find a similar upper bound for $\sum_{x \in \{0,1\}^n}(\langle 0| U |x\rangle\langle x|U^\dag|0\rangle)^2$.
-Using their arguments, we obtain

-where $f_1$ and $f_3$ are functions that map states and observables to reals and $f_2$ is a real-valued function of the lattice constructed by averaging over $\mathsf{RQC(n,d)}$.
-Intuitively, this expression is obtained by contracting the first layer of the tensor network to get $f_1$, the last layer to get $f_3$, and then averaging over all random circuits to get $f_2$.
-However, as we will show later, there is no need to explicitly compute $f_1$ and $f_3$, as the final bound is independent of these quantities.
-Instead, we will focus on $f_2$.
-The key result of~\cite{barak2020spoofing} that we use is the relation between $f_2(n,d)$ and $f_2(n,d^*)$ as $ d^* \rightarrow \infty$